Bishop of the Church

 The Consistory is the administrative authority of the Church.
 It consists of the Bishop of the Church (as the President of the Consistory), Vice-President, three lay members and three pastor members.
 The aim of the Consistory is to supervise the Dioceses and Parishes, accepting the candidates for the pastor’s office, approving the elections of the pastors and Diocesan Bishops.
 Its cadency lasts for five years.

 The Synod Council consists of five people and directs the Synod.
-In the time between the sessions of the Synod it represents the Synod.
-It consists of: President of the Church Synod (lay person or a pastor), two pastors and two lay persons.
+In the time between the sessions of the Synod, it represents the Synod.
+It consists of the President of the Church Synod (lay person or a pastor), two pastors and two lay persons.